joshualeond/jduncstats.com/content/post/2019-03-16_kde-scratch/index.md

 end
 ````

-Then we could add a `kernel` argument to our function, `D(x)` or declare [types](https://docs.julialang.org/en/v1/manual/performance-tips/#Type-declarations-1) for cleaner code.
+Then we could add a `kernel` argument to our function, `D` or declare [types](https://docs.julialang.org/en/v1/manual/performance-tips/#Type-declarations-1) for cleaner code.

 ## What's next?

-A short post on cumulative distribution functions (`cdf`) using Julia will likely follow this one.
-Janert introduces both `kde`s and `cdf`s in his chapter **A Single Variable: Shape and Distribution** and they complement each other really well.
+A short post on cumulative distribution functions (cdf) using Julia will likely follow this one.
+Janert introduces both kdes and cdfs in his chapter **A Single Variable: Shape and Distribution** and they complement each other really well.
 Thanks for reading!